tap-ir/tap-ir.github.io/README.md

 ![timeline-result-popup](timeline-result-popup.jpg)

-The number of result found will also appear on the far right of the toolbar :
+The number of results found will also appear on the far right of the toolbar :
 ![timeline-result-tool](timeline-result-tool.jpg)

 ## Viewer

 ![viewer](viewer.jpg)

-The viewer windows let you display the data of the currently selected node in any of the browser in different format.
-There is only one instance of the viewer window for each of the browser but you can open a viewer in it's own window by using the [browser menu](https://tap-ir.github.io/#/?id=menu)
+The viewer window let you display the data of the currently selected node, in any of the browser, in different format.
+There is only one instance of the viewer window for each of the browser but you can open a viewer in it's own window by using the [browser menu](https://tap-ir.github.io/#/?id=menu).

 ?> You can [popout](http://tap-ir.github.io/#/?id=popout-the-viewer) the viewer to put it on a second screen or in an other area.

 By default the 'auto' mode is selected, it will select for you the right viewer depending of this conditions :
   - If the magic plugin or the scan command was run it will use the detected file type to select which viewer to launch.
 (The magic plugin export the type in the 'datatype' attribute)
   - It will use the extension of the file to select the right viewer
-  - If filetype is not supported it will display the file as hexadecimal
+  - If the file type is not handled by any plugin it will display the file as hexadecimal

 You can also select a specific type by clicking on the button corresponding to the type you want to force for that file.

-?> Don't forget to click the 'auto' button again if you force some visualization for you file, or the next file you click on any browser will use the same viewer.
+?> Don't forget to click the 'auto' button again if you have forcde some visualization as the next file you click, on any browser, will use the same viewer.

-This table show you the different implemented viewer for the corresponding datatype and extension :
+This table list the implemented viewer and the corresponding datatype and extension their are compatible with :

 |Viewer| Extension | Datatype|
 -------|-----------|---------|